 If you want to try yoga with children, it is always important to join in with them!
 If we model to them that we can’t always do the poses, it encourages the children to see it’s ok to get things wrong, but to give things a go and to have fun by learning together.
 We can also use these moments to talk about how we are feeling and noticing our emotions and how that feels in the body.

-Kinderly have teamed-up with YOGADOO, the award-winning children’s yoga and meditation company – You can watch our playlist of yoga videos below:
+Kinderly have teamed-up with YOGADOO, the award-winning children’s yoga and meditation company offering early years practitioners free yoga videos for children aged 2-5 that you can share with your families.
+Here’s one of them:

 Sonia Mainstone-Cotton is an early years participation trainer, consultant and author, specialised in wellbeing and mental health.
 She’s the author of “Promoting Young Children’s Emotional Health and Wellbeing” and “Promoting Emotional Wellbeing in Early Years Staff”.